elrichgro/cloudseg/README.md

 - `mask` (640 x 640): Binary background mask for the IRCCAM location.

 An example input file (`example_input.mat`) is provided.

+#### Output file

+The predictions are saved as binary matrices of size 640 x 640.
+Cloudy pixels are indicated by 1s.
+The predictions are saved as the variable `preds` in a matlab file with the specified name.

+#### Models
+There are currently 4 pre-trained models available for use.
+- `model_1` is the original model used for the results in the report.
+- `model_2` was trained for longer, after hyper-parameter tuning, with better performance than `model_1`.
+- `model_2_high` was trained with a weighted loss function, penalizing incorrect cloud pixel predictions more than incorrect sky predictions.
+- `model_2_low` was trained with a weighted loss function, penalizing incorrect sky pixel predictions more than incorrect cloud predictions.

 ## Abstract